ATTX-project/ATTX-project.github.io/attx_project/Containerized-testing.md

 Service configurations should include at least `image` and in order to run the tests in a local environment the `portBindings` properties.
 Test container configuration is mostly same for all the test projects.

 Rest of the configuration is the same for all the test projects (assuming that test container is always called `test`). `copyReportFiles` task copies report files from inside the container to the build/from-container directory.

+`downloadTestFiles` downloads the `dev-test-helper` artifact as the CI cannot download the artifact from inside the container without having the artifact repository (Archiva) exposed publicly or on the same container network as the `dcompose` task network.

-`ShadowJar` task create one big jar with all the dependencies required to run the tests, which allows us to run Gradle within in the container in offline mode, which does not trigger dependency downloads (faster).
+(not necessary as the tests are build and run inside the test container) `ShadowJar` task create one big jar with all the dependencies required to run the tests, which allows us to run Gradle within in the container in offline mode, which does not trigger dependency downloads (faster).
 Other option would have been to attach a volume with the preloaded dependencies, but that would also required maintenance.

 `checkDPUDone` waits for the ATTX DPUS to be added to the front-end where there is a need for such test fixtures.
 The ATTX DPU waits for MySQL  (for about 4 minutes to be up) in order to add the DPU.
 If everything is OK the exit code of that container will be (By convention, an 'exit 0' indicates success - http://www.tldp.org/LDP/abs/html/exit-status.html).
 The same strategy is used to check the Tests fail or not inside the container - if the exit code is `0` the tests were successful if not the tests failed.